acurteman/cryptographic/docs.md

 - Dictionary contents:

+    - "adminList": String, contains user names for users with admin rights.
+Names are comma seperated with no spaces.

     - "autosaveInterval": Int, duration between autosaves

+    - "banList": String, contains user names of banned users.
+Names are comma seperated with no spaces

     - "baseCredits": Int, number used to calculate how many credits each user earns each cycle.
 The current formula for calculating credits for each user is: baseCredits * ln(users creditMult stat).
 Example, if a user has a creditMult of 5, and the networks base credits is 10, the credits they would receive is 10 * ln(5) = 16.09, truncated down to 16, since all credits are ints.

     - "cycleDuration": Int, how many seconds between each game cycle

+    - "ddosThreshold": Int, ddos level above which users will be placed into ddos protection, preventing further hacks until their ddos level falls back below the threshold

     - "maxFirewallLevel": Int, maximum level for users firewalls